oddbird/oddleventy/content/blog/2024/grid-masonry-nuance.md

   alt: >
     A gallery of numbered images
     in four columns
+tags:
+  - Article
+  - CSS
+  - CSSWG
+  - Masonry
+summary: >
+  Back in 2020,
+  Firefox released a prototype
+  for doing 'masonry' layout in CSS.
+  Now all the browsers are eager to ship _something_, but there's a hot debate about the best syntax to use.
 ---

 {% import 'embed.macros.njk' as embed %}

-Back in 2020,
+The Firefox prototype
-Firefox released an experimental `masonry` keyword as part of CSS grid layout.
+introduced a `masonry` keyword as part of CSS grid layout.
-We can define some grid tracks on one axis, set the other grid axis to `masonry`, and we get a 'waterfall' of content divided somewhat evenly across our tracks -- aligned on one axis,
+We can define a standard grid template on one axis, set the cross-axis to `masonry`, and we get a 'waterfall' of content divided somewhat evenly across our tracks -- aligned on one axis,